 I'M FEELING A BIT SICK TODAY AND WON'T BE DOING TOO MUCH.
 CAN I RESUME MY DATA COLLECTION IN A COUPLE OF DAYS WHEN I'M BACK TO MY REGULAR ROUTINE?

 Getting ill is a fact of life.
 We prefer that participants wear the SenseDoc for ten consecutive days even if there are a couple of unusual days in the mix.
+Please keep wearing it, even if you’re feeling sick and are having a slower day.

 I WORK AT A HOSPITAL AND AM REQUIRED TO KEEP MY PHONE IN AIRPLANE MODE.
 WILL I BE ABLE TO USE THE SENSEDOC?

 Yes.
 As all electronic devices sold in Canada, SenseDoc devices have been through a rigorous testing procedure for electromagnetic compatibility.
 Moreover, for the INTERACT study, we are collecting data in passive mode on the SenseDoc and all emission sources have been shut down.
-No data is transmitted via a cellular network.
+No data is transmitted via a cellular network

 THE DEVICE IS NO LONGER SHOWING A FLASHING GREEN LIGHT.
 IS THIS A PROBLEM?